PhoenixTales/phoenix-docs/lore/arcane.md

 > Since the Greek gods were an integral part of nature, it's difficult to separate them completely from magic, or any other aspect of Greek life.
 However, there is evidence in pre-Classical Greek writings of magical practitioners that studied the forces of the world around them (what they would have called the "sympathies") in order to control them.
 The gods were still usually present in these stories, but not as suppliers of magic, but suppliers of knowledge of magic.

-Every men can potentialy acquire this knowledge - or even steal it - from the gods and thereby becoming "like a god" himself, in the concept of divination, which is strongly linked to magic (also see the idea of the Absolute Individual), but as this knowledge is so dangerous and can be abused, the priests of the realm explain that the "Arcane Gift" as it is called in Gothic must only bestowed upon the "elected ones", the priests, excluding everyone else, hiding the secret knowledge of the arcane from laymen and forbidding any magical practices they deem too dangerous or evil to be done.
+Every men can potentialy acquire this knowledge - or even steal it - from the gods and thereby becoming "like a god" himself, in the concept of divination, which is strongly linked to magic (also see the idea of the Absolute Individual), but as this knowledge is so dangerous and can be abused, the priests of the realm explain that the "Arcane Gift" as it is called in Gothic, must only bestowed upon the "elected ones", the priests, excluding everyone else, hiding the secret knowledge of the arcane from laymen and forbidding any magical practices they deem too dangerous or evil to be done.

 ## The Arcane Gift